 Community is messy business!
 Having differences in a small group, acknowledging disappointments and hurt feelings, running up against frustrations and challenges is all part of moving to deeper maturity in community and Christ-likeness.
-If you experience small group pitfalls, take heart!
+If you experience small group conflict, take heart!
 Conflict can be the very thing that helps your group to break-through to new levels of honesty and freedom in Christ.

 When you trace Christ’s interactions with the Pharisees, His reaction at the Temple with the money-changers, and some exchanges with the disciples – it becomes clear that Jesus did not avoid conflict.
 The New Testament does not gloss over the reality of conflict in community.
 However, God’s Word makes a difference between constructive conflict and small group pitfalls like senseless quarreling.

 There is a mixture of personalities and gifts that will surface in your small group.
 Sometimes the dynamic that is created will function as a conduit of God’s healing love and peace.
 Other times, people will feel friction as fellow believers challenge them to turn from complacency and sin and move toward complete commitment to Jesus Christ.
 Either of these scenarios are desirable, and we ought to pray for them to occur.
-However, there will be times when conflict and confusion arise because of egoism, ignorance, insensitivity, or quarreling over petty issues, etc.
+However, there will be times when small group conflict and confusion arise because of egoism, ignorance, insensitivity, or quarreling over petty issues, etc.

 1. Don’t Tolerate Bickering Over Trivial Issues